The Right Thing to Do: Lyrics and music

 Simon acknowledged that Taylor helped "with a lot of the changes" after she had written the original lyrics and music.
 Taylor claimed that he told Simon that he liked everything except the original third verse; Simon replaced the verse and Taylor approved.
 Simon took the line "loving you is the right thing to do", which gave the song its title, from the movie The Last Picture Show.
-Allmusic critic Joe Viglione and Billboard both praised the song's production by producer Richard Perry.
+AllMusic critic Joe Viglione and Billboard both praised the song's production by producer Richard Perry.
 Viglione also comments on Simon's "heartfelt" vocal performance.
 Simon accompanies herself on piano, and other instrumentation includes bass guitar, drums, congas, horns, and strings.
 Vicki Brown and Liza Strike also provide backing vocals.
 Billboard considered the "light horn backing" to be particularly effective in making the song catchy.

 Reception

 Weller described the melody as "fetching."
 Carly Simon biographer Stephen Davis remarks on the song’s "sweet and lulling acoustics."
 Viglione calls it a "great pop record" and "two minutes and fifty-seven seconds of sublime Adult Contemporary radio music", adding "There's enough tension and drama, especially in the middle eight, to lift this title above most of the introspection on the album, reaching out to all the hopeless romantics who just couldn't help but relate to it."
 Viglione also suggests that Simon reused the formula of "The Right Thing to Do" a year later for her bigger hit "Haven't Got Time for the Pain."

-Cash Box said that it has "fine vocals and a most interesting set of lyrics."
+Cashbox said that it has "fine vocals and a most interesting set of lyrics."
+Record World said that the song "should have no trouble and prove that [Carly Simon] can do no wrong."